 If you’re ready to experience a long-established art scene you’re moving to the right place.
 Salt Lake City hosts the annual Sundance Film Festival but also has museums, performing art venues, and galleries.
 But don’t spend all of your time indoors, especially not with five national parks within driving distance from the city!

-If you’re looking for a family outing location there are plenty to choose from in and around the city, including the Loveland Living Planet Aquarium, the Hogle Zoo, and over 900 acres of public parks.
-You’ll also get to enjoy family ski trips and the mountain lifestyle in the winter with snowboarding, sledding, and a good old-fashioned snowball fight.
+If you’re looking for a family outing location there are plenty to choose from in and around the city.
+Some options include the Loveland Living Planet Aquarium, the Hogle Zoo, and over 900 acres of public parks.
+You’ll also get to enjoy family ski trips and the mountain lifestyle in the winter.
+Try snowboarding, sledding, and a good old-fashioned snowball fight.

-If you’re ready to raise your family in one of the best family-friendly metro areas in America you can find more resources here: https://realestate.usnews.com/places/utah/salt-lake-city
+If you’re ready to raise your family in one of the best family-friendly metro areas in America, you can find more resources here.

 There is a rich arts and food scene that everyone in the family will enjoy.
 As well as a County Farmers Market, microbreweries, and outdoor activities.
-While you’ll have to bundle up to make it through Madison’s winter, you’ll also be able to take the whole family out to the frozen lakes for ice fishing, skating, and hockey.
-But as soon as the ice melts in the warmer weather the lakes are perfect for boating, canoeing, kayaking, and paddleboarding.
+You’ll have to bundle up to make it through Madison’s winter.
+But you’ll also be able to take the whole family out to the frozen lakes for ice fishing, skating, and hockey.
+As soon as the ice melts, in the warmer weather, the lakes are perfect for boating, canoeing, kayaking, and paddleboarding.

 With over 90 public and private schools to choose from in the city, your kids’ education is in good hands.
 There’s a 15:1 student-teacher ratio as well, which is lower than the national average.
 The crime rate in Madison is also lower than the national average, which will help keep you and your family safer in the city.
-For two adults and a child with only one adult working your family would need just over $60,000 a year.
+Median income in Madison is approximately $53,933 and cost of living is only .6% higher than the US average, making this city quite affordable.

-If you’re ready to head to the capital of America’s Dairyland, find more resources here: https://realestate.usnews.com/places/wisconsin/madison
+If you’re ready to head to the capital of America’s Dairyland, find more resources here.

 Boulder may be the perfect city for your family.
 Nestled in the foothills of the Great Plains, you’ll enjoy incredible views of the Rocky Mountains right beyond the city.
 You can join the other 322,500 residents and spend your weekends among nature hiking, running through nature trails, or cycling.